adityaashinde/flutter-SQFLite/README.md

 - To perform operations database we need first to open the database i.e. establish a connection with the database.

-- 1. openDatabase():
+### 1). openDatabase():

-- The openDatabase method from the SQQLite package is called to open the database.
+- The openDatabase method from the SQFLite package is called to open the database.
 An SQLite database is a file in the syatem identified by a path.
 If relatives, this path is relative to the path obtained by getDatabasesPath(), which is the default database directly on Android and the documents directory on iOS/MacOS.

         ```
         Future<sql.Database> opendb() async {